oproprioleonardo/oproprioleonardo/README.md

 Hi there! 👋 My name is **Leonardo**, a passionate 18-year-old tech enthusiast currently pursuing my final year of an integrated high school and technical program in **Informatics** at **IFSP Cubatão**.
 Here's a bit about me:

 - 🎓 I'm studying to become an expert in technology while balancing my academic life with projects that make a difference.
-- 💼 I work on **intelligent assistant projects** at [DAI](https://www.dai.tec.br/), where I get to innovate and solve real-world challenges.
+- 💼 I had the opportunity to work on **intelligent assistant projects** at [DAI](https://www.dai.tec.br/), where I contributed to innovative solutions.
 - 🎉 As the **Director of Informatics** for my school's student council, I created a complete digital ticket management system for academic events—from scratch!
 - ✝️ I’m Catholic, and I find inspiration in faith and community.
 - 🎮 My favorite game is **Red Dead Redemption II** (I’ll never get over you, Arthur Morgan!).